By Sanjay Basu, M.D., Ph.D. and Rajaie Batniji, M.D., D.Phil.

 COVID-19 testing is covered under almost all private and public insurance.
 This includes all Collective Health members, but having coverage does not mean people won’t face costs related to evaluation and potential treatment.
 We are closely monitoring the availability and effectiveness data on new treatments, and how to best address complications of COVID-19 as well as problems due to other conditions whose care has been compromised by disruptions to usual care provision.

 HOW COLLECTIVE HEALTH CAN HELP

 - We continue to assist members in receiving appropriate medical evaluation, including testing and follow-up, often including assistance with finding and ensuring health plan coverage for testing, evaluation, and treatment.
-Our Member Advocates and Collective Care team (Care Navigators) are on-call to receive member questions and help direct members to testing sites around the country, and to answer common questions about testing as the situation evolves quickly
+Our Collective Care team (Member Advocates and Care Navigators) is on-call to receive member questions and help direct members to testing sites around the country, and to answer common questions about testing as the situation evolves quickly

 - We work with clients to change plan designs and help offset the costs of COVID-19-related testing and treatment to members.
 Keep in mind, other elements of care may have regular cost-sharing.
 Our member’s resources have been reflected to show a plan’s specific cost-sharing for COVID-19 testing and treatment

 - Additionally, Care Navigation, our specialized care management team, may be able to help members in need to find a healthcare provider to evaluate members for testing or if they are trying to arrange home delivery of other medications and avoid the infection risk of going to a pharmacy